Summer-Lo/RobotBase/README.md

 - Forward/Backward: change the robot direction

-- Set Velocity: Input value of motors' angular velocity (rad/s) for driving the robot forward
+- Set Velocity: Input value of motors' positive angular velocity (rad/s) for driving the robot forward or negative angular velocity (rad/s) for driving backward

 - Reset Velocity: Reset the robot velocity to become 0 rad/s (stop)

-[Yellow]: Mass (kg) and wheel dimension (m) configuration
+[Yellow]: Mass (kg)  configuration (Remark: keep robot mass in range of 10 - 100 kg)

 - Mass Increase: Increase the robot mass with 10 kg

 - Mass Decrease: Decrease the robot mass with 10 kg

+- Mass Config: Input value for configurating the robot mass

+[Green]: Motor Max Torque and Wheel Configuration (Max Torque and Wheel diameter)

+- Set Motor Max Torque: Input the value (Nm) for configurating the motors' max torque

-- Wheel Dimension: Change the Wheel dimension (m) with input at terminal
+- Wheel Dimension: Input the wheel dimension (m) for modifying the size of robot's wheels

-[Green]: Robot information (Mass and Wheel diameter)
+[Blue]: Robot information (Mass and Wheel diameter)

-[Blue]: Robot linear and angular Velocity
+[Purple]: Robot linear and angular Velocity

-[Purple]: Motors' Torque
+[Gray]: Motors' Torque

 ## 5. Observation
 - There are some graphs that display the data for selecting the motor